-Assessment(s) Extra-Curricular Options Term SCIENCE Curriculum Content (assessment title, duration and (Places to visit; wider reading; clubs Vaar O Caia nea Comientone Oceaniesos approx date) to join) Science Museum nce Curriculum Overview: ulada a sund as as as at a sund fourth or Science Wuseum udents continue to go through the KS3 schemes of work, now building upon their basic knov their understanding of science in the world.
-Students continue to develop their experimenta • • • • • • • • • • • • • • • • • • • • Natural History Museum their understanding of science in the world.
-Students continue to develop their experimental ble to describe associated processes and key characteristics in common language and should Natural history wuseum within science.
-The topics studied in Year 8 are: a also be jarrinar with technical London Transport Museum Vocabalary Digestion London Transport Museum The Periodic Table Light and Space Materials and the Earth Electricity and Magnetism Matter Forces in Action 8BD Digestion STEM Club This unit builds on the work done in year 7 on organ systems and diffusion.
+Term SCIENCE Curriculum Content Assessment(s) (assessment title, duration and Extra-Curricular Options (Places to visit; wider reading; clubs remi - SCIENCE CUITCUIUM CONTENT approx date) to join) nce Curriculum Overview: Science Museum In Year 8 students continue to go through the KS3 schemes of work, now building upon their basic knowledge and concepts and further their understanding of science in the world.
+Students continue to develop their experimenta Natural History Museum able to describe associated processes and key characteristics in common language and should d also be familiar with technical vocabulary within science.
+The topics studied in Year 8 are: London Transport Museum Digestion The Paris die Table The Periodic Table Light and Space Light and Space Materials and the Earth Electricity and Magnetism Matter Forces in Action 8BD Digestion T STEM Club This unit builds on the work done in year 7 on organ systems and diffusion.
 It begins by establishing the components of food and the use of each within the body.
 Student will The Day look at what is meant by a balanced diet and the consequences when nutritional and , calorie intake is not inadequate or excessive.
 Students will carry out practical to test 8BD TOPIC TEST - 30 MINS New Scientist Year 8 foods for the main components and then move on to look at the organs of the digestive HT1 system and the role each plays in digestion.
 The role of enzymes is introduced as part of KPIs this, as well as the role of gut bacteria.
 8BD - Digestion Drawing conclusions from data and observations Evaluating the use of models 8CP The Periodic Table STEM Club This unit of work begins what an element is and how elements can combine/mix to form compounds and mixtures.
-Some work is then done linking elements to the periodic table The Day Year 8 and their significance.
-Following this, compounds are studied in more detail including 8CP TOPIC TEST - 35 MINS HT2 naming them and how to write a formula.
+Some work is then done linking elements to the periodic table The Day Year 8 8CP TOPIC TEST - 35 MINS HT2 naming them and how to write a formula.
 The periodic table is then looked at in more New Scientist detail starting first with the Dalton atomic model and moving on to the nuclear model KPIs and electron configuration.
 8CP - The Periodic Table Making and evaluating predictions after experimental work